 Bealy Smith Architectural Elements

 Architectural antiques incorporated into the interior and exterior of the library during the 1988 addition by architects Sizemore and Floyd.
-Comprised of decorative tiles, arches, friezes, and pilasters of terracotta and cast stone rescued from local landmarks including the Peachtree Arcade, the Atlanta Terminal Station, and the Kimball House Hotel.
-Most of these elements are described in the Artwork @ L.V.
-Johnson Library LibGuide.
+Comprised of decorative tiles, arches, friezes, and pilasters of terracotta and cast stone rescued from local landmarks including the Peachtree Arcade and the Atlanta Terminal Station.
+Click here for an inventory of the collection.

 Bentley-Sellars Art Collection